remipichon/voc/Readme.md

 ````

 ##### build
-Select one of the DCF
+Select one of the DCF (docker compose files)
 ````
-cd voc/core;
 # gitlab
 DCF=' -f docker-compose.yml '
 # gitbal + host runner (to access local Docker daemon, the one on which Gitlab is running)